Equipment rental: Financial and economic

-Equipment rental helps companies reduce their fixed costs and minimises the financial risks of owning equipment fleets.
+Equipment rental helps companies reduce their fixed costs and minimizes the financial risks of owning equipment fleets.
 By renting rather than owning, the user only pays for equipment when it is needed, and rental reduces the ongoing costs that come with equipment ownership, including maintenance, in-service inspections, repairs, transportation and storage.
 Rental allows companies to cope with peak workloads without having to invest in extra equipment.
-It represents a low-risk way of obtaining equipment when market conditions are uncertain and allows companies to enter new markets or sectors without burdensome investments in machinery – capital that would otherwise be tied up in equipment can be channelled into a company's core business.
+It represents a low-risk way of obtaining equipment when market conditions are uncertain and allows companies to enter new markets or sectors without burdensome investments in machinery – capital that would otherwise be tied up in equipment can be channeled into a company's core business.

 Oftentimes the decision to rent over financing or purchasing a piece of equipment will come down to a decision balanced in risk and the long term usefulness of the equipment.
 Renting can be up to three times more expensive over financing, but comes with the benefits of lower risk and commitment.
 Where buying starts to make more sense is when there is a consistent and forecastable use case for the equipment.
 Renting again is much better suited to infrequent or one time uses.